flyteorg/flyte/rsts/introduction/roadmap.rst

 - Every major change is associated with documentation
 - Owner files for all repositories

-Things to do
-- Unit test coverage should be above 60% for every repo by release 0.5.0
-- End to end tests should be run on an actual cluster.

 Release Train
 --------------
 - We will start tagging issues with milestones, every new issue will be associated with the next milestone.
 If the issue is not completed by the milestone, or the contributor feels it may slip the deadline, they should manually move it to the next milestone.
 Every issue not removed, will be moved to the next milestone.